-He is a Member of the Board of Directors of the Cyprus Employers & Industrialists Federation as from July 2011 and Member of its Executive Committee as from December 2013.
-From January 2019 until December 2020 he was Vice-Chairman and as from January 2021 he is the Chairman of the Cyprus Employers & Industrialists Federation.
+As from January 2021 he is the Chairman of the Cyprus Employers & Industrialists Federation (OEB).
+He is a Member of the Board of Directors of OEB since July 2011 and Member of its Executive Committee since December 2013.
+From January 2019 until December 2020 he was the Vice-Chairman of OEB.